The Carnivore Diet as an Elimination Diet

 How to use the Carnivore Diet as an Elimination Diet

-After Level 3 you may decide to add back in coffee and see how you feel.
-And you may be just fine, but coffee has plant-toxins, it’s a natural insecticide, and it’s a food that when people add back in, it’s not an occasional thing but typically a daily indulgence.
+After doing the Carnivore Diet Elimination Protocol you may decide to test coffee back into your diet.
+Coffee has plant-toxins, it’s a natural insecticide, and it’s a food that when people add back in, it’s not an occasional thing but typically a daily indulgence.
 And it’s usually not just one cup…

 Again the dose is the poison.